According to this Apple Press Release, Mac OS X 10.5 Leopard will be released on October 26th at 6:00 PM. Here is the Press Release:

 - Web Clip, bringing anything that a user wants from a web page to Dashboard as a live widget;

-- new Photo Booth features, helping users create animated iChat buddy icons or fun effects and backdrops with still or video images;
+- new Photo Booth features, helping users create melbourne animated video and iChat buddy icons or fun effects and backdrops with still or video images;

 - an enhanced Dictionary with Wikipedia built in, allowing users to access up to date information on virtually any subject in a snap;

 - a newly updated iCal with multi-user calendaring based on the new CalDAV standard; and

 - an updated version of Front Row, making it even easier to play music or watch movies, TV shows and photos on a Mac using the ultra-simple Apple Remote.